octopus237/infrastructure-as-code/deploy-docker/README.md

 ```!bash
 vagrant box add hashicorp/bionic64
-vagrant up
 ```

+Check the variables.yml file before spinning up the instance

+To spin up the instance use the command 'vagrant up'

-While spinning up the vagrant box will automatically be configured using the ansible playbook
+While spinning up, the vagrant box will automatically be configured using the ansible playbook